Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 		// Pass it to functions which need a device. dev_managed_string = devm_kstrdup(fake_device, "Hello, World!");

-		// Everything is cleaned up automatically when the test ends.
+		// Everything is cleaned up automatically when the woke test ends.
 	}